MODM Clinical Trials Coordination

 TU : INTRODUCTION TO CLINICAL DATABASE MANAGEMENT – DATA MANAGEMENT

-Number of ECTS credits=5 – TU supervisor TU Patrice RAVEL
+Number of ECTS credits = 5 – TU Coordinator TU Patrice RAVEL

 Essential prerequisite:

-This TU cannot TU separated from the other TU to the course.
+This TU cannot TU taken separately from TU other TU to the program.

 Objectives

-- Know how to create a database from a CRF, understand the main controls related to data quality.
+- Know how to create a database from a CRF and understand the key data quality controls.

-- Be familiar with the various tools for entering source data.
+- Understand the various tools and methods for entering source data.

-- Master the necessary basics of statistical analysis applied to clinical trials.
+- Master the fundamentals of statistical analysis as applied to clinical trials.

 Data Management

-- Definition, the duties of the Data Manager
+- Definition and Responsibilities of a Data Manager

-- Database structure, data quality control, base freeze
+- Database structure, data quality control, database freeze

-- Creating tables, importing data files, using simple procedures for statistical analysis of clinical data.
+- Creating tables, importing data files, and using simple procedures for the statistical analysis of clinical data.

 Teaching methods:

-- Lectures, tutorials, practicals, and implementation of lessons learned through a supervised project on ACCESS
+- Lectures, tutorials, lab sessions, and application of course material through a supervised project using ACCESS

 - 5 three-hour practical sessions on SAS software per student

-- Written exam – SAS practical exam and continuous assessment
+- Written exam – SAS practical exam and ongoing assessment

 - Supervised project and written report